Airport Core Programme: Lantau Link

-Comprising Kap Shui Mun Bridge, Tsing Ma Bridge and Ma Wan Viaduct, the Lantau Link connects Lantau with Tsing Yi, via Ma Wan.
+Comprising the Kap Shui Mun Bridge, Tsing Ma Bridge and Ma Wan Viaduct, the Lantau Link connects Lantau with Tsing Yi, via Ma Wan.
 It carries both road and railway traffic between the islands.

 Western Harbour Crossing

 This is the third cross-harbour tunnel for Victoria Harbour.
 Built under a build-operate-transfer agreement with the Western Harbour Tunnel Company, the tunnel was intended to relieve congestion at the Cross-Harbour Tunnel and is part of expressway Route 3.

 North Lantau Expressway

 With the highest posted speed limit in Hong Kong, at 110 km/h on most of its length, this six-lane motorway links Tung Chung in the west to the Lantau Link in the east, via the north coast of Lantau.
+It is a major component of Hong Kong's Route 8 motorway.
 A service road, Cheung Tung Road, runs parallel to it between Tung Chung and Yam O.

 Route 3 – Kwai Chung and Tsing Yi Sections

 Route 3 is one of the 10 strategic expressway routes of Hong Kong, linking Sai Ying Pun on Hong Kong Island and Yuen Long in the New Territories.
 The Kwai Chung and Tsing Yi sections were built to link the Lantau Link and West Kowloon Expressway.

 The Kwai Chung section is 3 km in length.
 The route connects with the West Kowloon Highway near Lai Chi Kok, then bypasses the Kwai Tsing Container Terminals, finally connecting with the Cheung Tsing Bridge of the Tsing Yi section.
 It is an 8-lane elevated motorway.
 This section is now known as Tsing Kwai Highway.

 The Tsing Yi section comprises the 500 m long Cheung Tsing Bridge, which crosses over Rambler Channel, and the 1.6 km Cheung Tsing Tunnel, which cuts through the high ground on Tsing Yi Island.
 This section is now known as the Cheung Tsing Highway.